Saryion/SaryHomes/README.md

 * `saryhomes.admin`

 ### Customization
 There is several options you can change in the scripts file.
-They are located at the beginning of the file, including messages, permissions and default max homes size.
+They are located at the beginning of the file, including messages and permissions.
 You can also add new icons in the `on load` event using function `add_icon(item name)`.

 ## Requirements (Dependencies)
 The only addon this script requires is [Skript-GUI](https://github.com/APickledWalrus/skript-gui) for it's GUI capabilities.